Pratyush-Sharma/REST-API-Server/README.md

 # REST-API-Server

+This repo contains all the examples and exercises from the Introduction to NodeJS course.

-Full fledged REST API server using NodeJS and Express.
+The self paced full fledged REST API server project using NodeJS and Express is also included in the folder project101.

+Node_modules are ignored, install node modules by -